1n4r1/1n4r1.github.io/_posts/2020-01-26-readelf-command-memo.md

 * ABI: ABI is short for Application Binary Interface and specifies a low-level interface between the operating system and a piece of executable code.

 Also, the following is the definition of ELF header.<br>
-We can find it with the command "man elf"$
+We can find it with the command "man elf"
 {% highlight shell %}
 ELF header (Ehdr)
        The ELF header is described by the type Elf32_Ehdr or Elf64_Ehdr: